205 W 5th Ave

 SNAP-Ed works for Washington!
 In 2018, SNAP-Ed programs across the state reached over 56,000 residents through direct education and policy, systems, and environmental changes.
-For more details, check out the Washington 2018 SNAPshot
+In 2021, SNAP-Ed programs reached over 382,974 people, over six times the number of people in 2018.
+For more details, check out the Washington 2021 SNAPshot.

 KCPHD implements SNAP-Ed projects with a focus on promoting policy, system, and environmental changes (PSE).
 We do this by partnering with key community organizations and offering support, resources, and education so that they can reach more community members with their services that promote healthy food choices for individuals and families living on low incomes.

-Currently, KCHPD is working with the Ellensburg Farmers Market, the Roslyn Farmers Market, and FISH Community Food Bank to implement new programs, policies, and services that will benefit the health of customers and clients.
+Currently, KCHPD is working with the Ellensburg Farmers Market and FISH Community Food Bank to implement new programs, policies, and services that will benefit the health of customers and clients.

 Basic Food is Washington State’s Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps.
 Basic Food helps people living on low incomes make ends meet by providing monthly benefits to buy food.
 Benefits are based on family size and income.
 Basic Food benefits can be used at all local grocery stores, farmers markets, and participating produce stands and quickie marts.